Variegated embroidery floss. It had to happen.

 And in the same shaped leaf above, the student didn’t blend at all, on purpose.

 And then, of course, Autumn had to show up here and there.
 Some students really didn’t want green leaves, and that was fine, too.

 Some students figured out pretty early in the game that they could combine colors if they wanted, for interesting effects.
 One student stitched this Quaker motif in a red, but wanted a darker border around it.
 The boarder is worked in herringbone stitch with one strand of dark blue and one strand of dark red.
 I like it!

 Most teachers take time to assess not only the daily lesson and how it worked, but also the whole unit, and again, the whole semester, or the whole year.
 I’m not quite ready to assess the whole semester – we still have a couple weeks left! – but overall, so far, I think the class has gone pretty well.
 Goal-wise, we didn’t do everything I planned, but I knew that I was over-planning, so that’s ok.
 Some general goals that have been met: the students, many of whom had never picked up needle and thread before, are at ease with stitching and confident in figuring things out, trying different things, experimenting, and so forth.
 They aren’t scared of the thread, scared of the needles, sacred of the fabric, scared of the scissors – they use their tools with ease and are no longer “awkward” with them.
 They can figure out stitches from diagrams.
 Most of the time, they troubleshoot their own mistakes, unless something Really Big pops up.
 And I’m not threading needles or removing knots for them anymore!
 (And that’s a Huge Accomplishment!)

 One small problem to overcome, though: their samplers are not very full.
-But that’s a Whole Nuther Story – and I’ll tell you about it later!
+But that’s a Whole Nuther Story!